Consumers know the same Apple iPhone will be sold by Telstra, Optus and

-We run additional tests on our inner-spring mattresses.
 A body support test measures where and by how much they dip when someone lays on them.
 Other tests asses their breathability and their odour.

 Buying a mattress would be easier if customers could see inside of them.
 This is why we cut each mattress open and photographs the innards.
 Knowing what's inside determines if two mattresses are identical or based on different technologies.

 Warranties, trial nights and other critical after-sales data is captured.
 Claims made by manufacturers are checked, even those suggesting a glass of wine placed on a mattress won't spill if you jump on it.

 You don't need to spend a lot of money to get a good night's sleep.
 A $1000 mattress can be just as comfortable over its lifetime as one priced at $6000.

 But beds are incredibly subjective.
 What one person might consider comfortable, another might find punishing.

 Our testing proves bed-in-a-box mattresses – a category where brands offer one type of mattress, no-cost trial periods and warranties up to 15 years – are good value for money at $1000, but these mattresses won't satisfy everyone.